Nigeria's airports have opened for travel, and domestic restrictions are gradually being lifted.

 - Anyone arriving to Nigeria will be required to self-quarantine for 7 days.

-- Nigerians and permanent residents entering from Turkey, Brazil and India will be quarantined for 14 days in a government facility.
+- Nigerians and permanent residents entering from Turkey, Brazil, India, South Africa, Uganda, Rwanda, and Zambia will be quarantined for 14 days in a government facility.

 Are COVID-19 tests required to travel to Nigeria?